Affiliate links on Android Authority may earn us a commission. Learn more.

 Most Garmin wearables are water-resistant to 5ATM.

-We think so.
+We think a Garmin watch is absolutely worth buying.
 Garmin devices are historically reliable and accurate.
-They’re also supported for many years making each generation a worthwhile investment.
+They’re also supported for many years, making each generation a worthwhile investment.

 Yes, Garmin can connect with the popular running and cycling app Strava.
 To link your Garmin device and Strava account, open Garmin Connect, select settings, and select connected apps.
 Finally, select Strava and sign in to your Strava account.

 Unfortunately, there is no clear answer to this debate.
-Garmin and Fitbit each have their own strengths and each is better for a certain type of user.
+Garmin and Fitbit each have their strengths and are better for a certain type of user.
 Read our full Fitbit vs Garmin comparison guide to learn more about both ecosystems.